halirutan/intellij-sdk-docs/basics/php_openapi.md

 title: PHPStorm and WebStorm Open API
 layout: editable
 ---
-This section informs how to develop plugins for PHPStorm and WebStorm using *IntellJ PHP Open API*
+This section informs how to develop plugins for PHPStorm and WebStorm using *IntelliJ PHP Open API*